blck-snwmn/hello-minio/README.md

 # hello-minio
 Upload files to the R2 sample.
-Use MinIO for upload tests
+Use MinIO for upload tests.

 ## Upload
 ```